ihatetoast/reactactoe/README.md

 Tic Tac Toe or Naughts and Crosses or Whole Egg and Splats A basic tic tac toe game (can there be anything but a basic version of this?) but with O-ish and X-ish images instead of X and O.

+## But what about
+Local storage?
+Not this time.
+Let's be honest, by the time I finished the game functionality, I wanted to move on and didn't see myself caring about who won when I was just playing by myself.

+Different images?
+Now that's worth returning for, for me.
+Perhaps later let the player pick a theme: fried & whole egg, dogs & cats, fish & hook with worm ...
+Maybe.

 ![Tic tac toe board with eggs](./src/tictactoe.png)
 ## How
 * Create React App